KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_refraction/README.md

 ## Overview

-This extension combines transmission and index of refraction properties to achive refractive, transmissive materials.
+This extension combines transmission and index of refraction properties to achieve refractive, transmissive materials.

 ## Extending Materials